h4md153v63n/CVEs/E-Commerce_Website/E-Commerce Website - SQL Injection 1.md

 Exploiting this issue could allow an attacker to compromise the application, access or modify data,  or exploit latest vulnerabilities in the underlying database.

 ## Proof of Concept:
-+Go to the Search Product textbox: "http://localhost/Electricks/Electricks-shop/index_search.php" +Fill Enter product name and search.
++ Go to the Search Product textbox: "http://localhost/Electricks/Electricks-shop/index_search.php"
++ Fill Enter product name and search.
-+Intercept the request via Burp Suite and send to Repeater.
++ Intercept the request via Burp Suite and send to Repeater.
-+Copy and paste the request to a "r.txt" file.
++ Copy and paste the request to a "r.txt" file.
-+Use sqlmap to exploit.

----

-Captured Burp request:
++ Captured Burp request:
 ```
 POST /libsystem/admin/login.php HTTP/1.1
 Host: localhost